Skip to main content

 Headless CMS or Hybrid CMS?

-Another crucial aspect you need to consider before choosing a new CMS is whether or not you need a headless CMS, hybrid CMS, or even just a traditional CMS.
-Before we delve into what these terms mean, the essential point we want to make is to clarify what kind of editorial and distributional technology your organisation really requires for your content and services.
+Before we delve into what these terms mean, the essential point we want to make is to clarify what kind of editorial and distributional technology your organization really requires for your content and services.

 Headless CMS

 A headless CMS separates the presentation layer and the content layer.
 With the headless metaphor, the presentation layer is the head and the content is the body.
 By removing the coupling between how content is presented and the content itself, the content is made reusable.
-Now it can be presented differently on different clients—or channels, like websites and apps.
-Developers can build clients using their favourite tools, connect those clients to the headless API and fetch the content, with presentation being taken care of locally.

 Or to put it short and simple: headless CMS allows you to create structured content once, and then deliver it to widely different channels without worrying about how it looks.